adelenelai/myblog/_posts/2023-07-10-tp-parent-similarity.md

 > tl;dr: In this post, I discuss data curation of transformation products, molecular similarity calculation, and its use in the risk assessment of chemicals, based on a recent review paper by Löffler et al.
 >
 > I'd like to believe there's something in this post for everyone - a little bit of cheminformatics, some environmental chemistry, and a generous sprinkle of environmental risk assessment.
 However, I admit it can sometimes get a bit technical, so I tried to explain in simple terms.
-Please bear with :)
+>
+>If you're here just for the code, [skip to it](https://adelenel.ai/tp-parent-similarity/#first-steps-in-risk-assessment-of-more-transformation-products).

 I came across an interesting [review](https://doi.org/10.1021/acs.est.2c09854) published just ~~5 days~~ 3 weeks ago related to the **risk assessment of antimicrobials** in Environmental Science & Technology.